 -

 Bottle rack.
 Polychrome iron.
 20th century.
-Tall cabinet with curved legs and double doors at the front, with iron shelves (double wires on each “shelf”) for storing bottles.
-It is decorated with curved rods accompanied by bunches of grapes at the front, and a simple trellis on the other sides of the cabinet, as well as crests and curves at the top.
+A tall cabinet with curved legs and double doors at the front features iron shelves (double wires on each shelf) for storing bottles.
+It is decorated with curved rods and bunches of grapes on the front, a simple latticework on the other sides, and decorative finials and curves at the top.

 · Size: 85x46x190 cms.